xannik/gitTutorial/README.md

 		* git commit -m "this is a commit message"
 		* git commit (this will open a chosen text editor)
 			* to modify the text editor type: git config --global core.editor "emacs".
-			* emacs is my preferable editor AND it is the best editor in the world.
+			* emacs is my preferable editor (best editor in the world.)
+			* **PROTIP!** I would recommend to atleast learn vi, vim or emacs since these are most common inbuilt editors in embedded software
+				* typical scenario: you need to change a file on a server, you ssh in to the server and then you can open vim/emacs in that ssh session.
+(GUI based editors can't be opened in ssh sessions)
 * git log
 	* key command to see the history of the repository.
 Displays the history stack of all the commits that have been pushed to master + your local commits that you have currently created
 * git blame